Prahladpuri Temple: Colonial India

-In 1810, the temple's height was raised (or, was the temple rebuilt - ?), which led to tensions with the Muslim community.
-In 1831, Alexander Burnes noted the temple as a low-height structure, supported by wooden pillars and having Hanuman and Ganesha as the portal guardians; he was denied entrance to what was "the only place of Hindu worship in Multan".
-An annual festival was held on the temple's premises on the anniversary of Narasimha's appearance.
+In 1810, the temple's height was raised — possibly as part of a reconstruction — which led to tensions with the local Muslim community.
+In 1831, Alexander Burnes described the temple as a low-height structure supported by wooden pillars, with Hanuman and Ganesha serving as the portal guardians; he was denied entry to what was "the only place of Hindu worship in Multan".
+An annual festival commemorating the appearance of Narasimha was held on the temple premises.

-During the Siege of Multan in 1848, a shell fired by forces of the East India Company fell on a gunpowder store within the fort and blew away the temple's roof.
-Post-siege, the East India Company retained total control of the fort and all adjacent areas — including the temple and the mausoleum — for a couple of years before returning the shrines to native communities in July 1852.
-A month later, the Company prohibited approaching the temple via precincts of the mausoleum in lieu of allowing a request from local Hindus to refurbish the temple.
-In 1854, Alexander Cunningham found the temple to be a roofless "square brick building with some very finely carved wooden pillars", and the only Hindu shrine in Multan alongside Suraj Kund.
+During the Siege of Multan in 1848, a shell fired by the forces of the East India Company struck a gunpowder store within the fort and blew off the temple's roof.
+Following the siege, the Company retained direct control of the fort and adjoining areas—including the temple and the mausoleum—for several years before restoring the shrines to their respective communities in July 1852.
+A month later, the Company prohibited access to the temple through the precincts of the mausoleum in lieu of permitting the Hindus to refurbish the temple.
+Visiting in 1854, Alexander Cunningham found the temple to be a roofless "square brick building with some very finely carved wooden pillars", and reiterated, incorrectly, (Note: Writing in 1891, Syad Muhammad Latif recorded several Hindu shrines in and around Multan, including the Totla Bai Mandir near the Haram Gate of the Multan Fort, believed to have been a shrine of considerable antiquity; the Jog Maya Mandir, situated about a mile from the city, which had received Sikh patronage under Ranjit Singh; and the Ram Tirtha Mandir at a similar distance from Multan, which had likewise received Ranjit Singh's patronage, among others.
+All of these shrines regularly hosted fairs and religious gatherings.) that it was the only Hindu shrine in Multan other than Suraj Kund.

-In 1859, local Hindus and Muslims agreed to not incorporate conspicuous additions to the temple or the mausoleum.
-In 1861, the Chief Mahant of the temple, Baba Ram Das, had raised about Rs.11,000 by way of public donation to refurbish the temple.
-In the early 1870s, his successor, Baba Narayan Das, proposed to increase the height of the temple spire to 45 ft — more than that of the mausoleum — but was opposed by local Muslims as a breach of the 1859 agreement, fomenting an acrimonious dispute.
+In 1859, local Hindus and Muslims agreed to not make conspicuous additions to either the temple or the mausoleum.
+In 1861, the chief mahant of the temple, Baba Ram Das, raised about Rs.11,000 through public donations to refurbish the temple.
+In the early 1870s, his successor, Baba Narayan Das, proposed increasing the height of the temple spire to 45 ft—higher than that of the mausoleum—but was opposed by local Muslims who deemed it to violate the 1859 agreement, leading to an acrimonious dispute.
 (Note: For a rather graphic description, consult Boyle, Frederick (1884).
-"On the Borderland") Eventually, the local administration decided the issue in favor of the Muslims; an agreement enacted on 14 April 1876 restricted the height to 33 ft.
-However, the Hindus were not content and sought to overturn it.
+"On the Borderland") Eventually, the local administration ruled in favor of the Muslims, and an agreement enacted on 14 April 1876 restricted the height of the spire to 33 ft.
+The Hindus, however, were dissatisfied with the outcome and sought to overturn it.